ksuarz/monary/doc/examples/index.rst

 Examples
 ========

-This sections gives examples of accomplishing specific tasks with Monary.
+This section gives examples of accomplishing specific tasks with Monary.

 Unless otherwise noted, all examples assume that **mongod** is running on the default host and port.
 If MongoDB is already `downloaded and installed